isabella232/advertising-cloud.en/help/user-guide/planning/targeting/contextual.md

 [ ![Top Nav](assets/top-nav-1024x107.jpeg)](assets/top-nav.jpeg)

 Then click on the Site Tool option on the left side navigation bar.
-This pulls open our&nbsp;Master Site Tool&nbsp;shown below:
+This pulls open our Master Site Tool shown below:
 [ ![Master Tool](assets/master-tool-1024x616.jpeg)](assets/master-tool.jpeg)

 1. Select an Ad Unit: Choose the type of ad unit you are interested in using.